The Great Parking Meter Caper

 “Kev, Kev – I don’t think he sees us!”

 Can you romp while lugging a sofa?
 I think we romped.
-The security guard did see us, of course, but we were able to beat him to Phi-Del, dump the thing on the lawn, and then circle back to Domus in the shadows, and he didn’t seem to want to chase us.
-In retrospect, this probably wasn’t his first sofa theft.
-He probably figured that our little escapade fell a bit short of Crime of the Century.
+The security guard could see us, of course, but we were able to beat him to Phi-Del, dump the thing on the lawn, and then circle back to Domus in the shadows, and he didn’t seem to want to chase us.
+In retrospect, this probably wasn’t his first sofa heist.

 I don’t know what it was, after that.
 Maybe I’d contracted the klepto-bug.
 Maybe I thought our successful sofa robbery proved we were criminal masterminds.
 Maybe I was just going insane like everybody else at Domus.
 But the germ of an idea was turning into an actual plan.

-This will be hard for the adult reader to understand, as it is for me too, looking back, but I became fixated upon a certain parking meter.
-It occupied a space just in front of the entrance to a bakery at which I worked to earn pocket money – no, relax, of course I don’t know how to bake anything.
+I became fixated upon a certain parking meter.
+It occupied a space just in front of the entrance to a bakery where I worked every evening to earn pocket money – no, relax, of course I don’t know how to bake anything.
 I was a glorified stock boy, I’d go in every evening, and do things like replenish their flour bins and clean their peanut grinders.
-I marvel, now, at the physical capabilities I must have possessed, since much of the job entailed carrying things like 40 kg. bags of flour, or 50 kg. bags of rolled oats, up two flights of stairs, a feat that any attempt to repeat would kill me today.
+I marvel, now, that I was ever able to do it, since much of the job entailed carrying things like 40 kg. bags of flour, or 50 kg. bags of rolled oats, up two flights of stairs.
+Things like lard came boxed in 20 kilo cubes.
+They arrived in tens and twelves.
+Cream of tartar was the worst, it was so dense that it came in woven plastic bags – paper would just have given way.
+A smallish sac of it weighed 50 kilos.
+Up the stairs with it!
 I was young, once.

 Anyway, there was a parking meter opposite the bakery’s entrance, and it wasn’t embedded in the sidewalk in the usual way, it was in its own discrete concrete plug, which was itself sunk into a hole in the sidewalk.
 It was almost like a tooth in its socket, and it was a loose tooth – idly, sometimes, I’d push the meter back and forth in just the way a kid plays with his baby teeth as they’re about to fall out.
 At some point, I grabbed the functional part of the meter and pulled upwards, and sure enough, lifted the thing up about half a foot.
 It was completely loose within the sidewalk.
 It would be possible, hypothetically, to yank it right out of there.

-I became obsessed with the idea that we should do just that.
+Say – why not do just that?
 We could pull the thing right out of the ground and transport it back to Domus, where it would be a terrific complimentary accessory next to the shark’s jaws and the “Goose Green” helmet, I mean, why not?
 Properly planned, such a scheme could surely be effected in just a minute or two.
 All we needed were willing hands and a vehicle.

 My idea, I’m afraid.